-The three finalists were selected from the initial list of Top Ten candidates by the 23-member Selection Committee and an additional round of online fan balloting to determine this year's Hobey Baker winner.
+Three finalists are selected from an initial list of ten candidates by the 23-member Selection Committee and an additional round of online fan balloting to determine the Hobey Baker winner.
 Criteria for the award includes: displaying outstanding skills in all phases of the game, strength of character on and off the ice, sportsmanship and scholastic achievements.

 Hobey Baker was the legendary Princeton hockey player known as America's greatest amateur athlete one hundred years ago.
 He redefined how the game was played with his coast-to-coast dashes in an era when hockey was contested with seven players and no forward passes.
 Baker died testing a repaired aircraft at the end of World War I after he had completed his military service.

 2014 - Johnny Gaudreau, Boston College

 2013 - Drew LeBlanc, St. Cloud State

 2012 - Jack Connolly, Minnesota Duluth